-To ease statement furnishing requirements, Copies B, C, 1, and 2 have been made fillable online in a PDF format, and you can find those on the IRS website.
-You can complete these copies online and furnish to recipients and retain in your own files.
+To ease statement furnishing requirements of Form, Copies B, C, 1, and 2 have been made fillable online in a PDF format, and you can find those on the IRS website.
+You can complete these copies online, furnish them to recipients, and retain them in your own files.

-The Form 1099-NEC and Form W-2 filing due date is January 31, 2022, with the IRS and/or the Social Security Administration (SSA).
-Other information returns (Form 1099-MISC, Form 1099-INT, Form 1099-DIV, Form 1098) must be filed with the IRS by February 28, 2022, if paper filing, or by March 31, 2022, if filing electronically.
+The Form 1099-NEC, and Form W-2 filing due date is January 31, 2024, with the IRS and/or the Social Security Administration (SSA).
+Other information returns (Form 1099-MISC, Form 1099-INT, Form 1099-DIV, Form 1098) must be filed with the IRS by February 28, 2024, if paper filing, or by March 31, 2024, if filing electronically.
 In some cases, it is possible to obtain an extension of time to file information returns with the IRS and/or SSA.
-Regardless of how you file your government copies, information returns must be furnished to employees and other taxpayers by January 31, 2022.
+Regardless of how you file your government copies, most information returns must be furnished to recipients by January 31, 2024.
+See page 16-18 for the specific due date for each form type, from IRS website.